Recognizing Jerusalem as Israel's capital is a dangerous gambit

 And yet, if you believe some media reports, President Donald Trump is preparing to do precisely that.
 White House national security adviser HR McMaster, however, cautioned on Sunday that he isn't entirely sure what the President will decide.
 But, he added, Trump has been given all possible options to consider.

-On Wednesday, the President may exercise the waiver authority provided in the 1995 Jerusalem Embassy Act (as he did last June) which would allow him to defer opening an US Embassy in Jerusalem.
+On Wednesday, the President may exercise the waiver authority provided in the 1995 Jerusalem Embassy Act (as he did last June) which would allow him to defer opening a US Embassy in Jerusalem.
 However, he may also make a statement recognizing Jerusalem as the capital of Israel.

 Perhaps the administration believes that a statement is less damaging than actually starting the process of opening an embassy.
 But unless it's part of a prenegotiated deal, which involves significant Israeli concessions to Palestinians, it is likely to complicate the very peace process Trump wants to promote.